An opportunity and experience you’ll never forget.

 This position requires work in all weather conditions including heat, humidity, rain and cold.
 Candidates must be able to be on their feet for long periods of time.
 This position involves considerable physical activity such as repetitive bending, pushing/pulling/carrying heavy loads, climbing ladders and regular lifting.

-This is a full time unpaid internship open to undergraduates seeking degrees in biology or related fields.
-The term of appointment is 3 months in May–August.
+This is a full time unpaid internship open to recent graduates with degrees in biology or related fields (undergrads may apply for RBZG Summer Avian Internships when advertised).
+The term of appointment is 3 months uninterrupted with the possibility of a 3 month extension for a total of 6 months uninterrupted.
 Interns are required to work 40 hours/week in five 8 hour days.
 Applicant must be able to work any day of the week, including weekends and holidays.

 Now accepting applications for Fall 2015.
 Applications due by July 31, 2015.